Teaching

 Profile

-His doctoral dissertation examined sentencing policy and practice, with a special focus on rape sentencing in India.
-Mrinal was awarded the Inlaks scholarship for pursuing his LL.M degree at Yale Law School.
+Mrinal’s doctoral dissertation at Yale Law School examined sentencing policy and practice, with a special focus on rape sentencing in India.
+He was awarded the Inlaks scholarship (2006) for pursuing his LL.M degree at Yale Law School.
 He was also awarded the Madhu Bhasin Noble Student Award (2001) and the Mahatma Gandhi National Law Teaching Fellowship (2002) by NLSIU.

-Mrinal was a member of the Supreme Court of India’s Gender Sensitization and Internal Complaints Committee from 2017 to 2021 as a nominee of the Chief Justice of India.
+Mrinal is a member of the National Legal Services Authority (NALSA).
+He was a member of the Supreme Court of India’s Gender Sensitization and Internal Complaints Committee (GSICC) from 2017 to 2021 as a nominee of the Chief Justice of India.
 He was also a nominated member of the Delhi High Court Legal Services Committee (2018-2020).
 He is an articles editor of the Indian Law Review (Taylor & Francis, UK).

 Work Experience